 How we determine materiality

-A key question for any company that understands corporate responsibility as taking a long-term view and enabling sustainable progress is what this means in the context of its own business and industry: which topics are “material” to achieving this goal?
+A key question for any company that seeks to advance sustainability is what this means in the context of its own business and industry: which topics are “material” to achieving this goal?

-In order to identify our most relevant “Corporate Responsibility Topics”, we use both our internal risk expertise and ongoing dialogue with our stakeholders.
+In order to identify these material Sustainability Topics, we use both our internal risk expertise and ongoing dialogue with our stakeholders.

 Insights from our internal risk expertise

-In our core re/insurance business there are special units, such as our Global Partnerships function in the Group or the Environmental & Commodity Markets department in our Corporate Solutions Business Unit, that identify underinsured markets and risks, and seek to expand re/insurance protection through commercially viable solutions.
+In our core re/insurance business there are units such as our Public Sector Solutions global function, the Weather, Agro & MGA team in our Corporate Solutions Business Unit, the P&C Structured Solutions team in our Reinsurance Business Unit and many more that identify underinsured markets and risks, and seek to expand re/insurance protection through commercially viable solutions.

-In our risk management, meanwhile, we have a process and the capabilities to identify risks we feel we should not re/insure, be it for ethical reasons, because they might lead to losses, or both.
-We conduct this analysis through our Sustainability Risk Framework and other tailor-made risk management tools.
+In our risk management, meanwhile, we have a process and the capabilities to identify risks we feel we should not re/insure, be it for ethical reasons, because they might increase loss potential, or both.
+We conduct this analysis through our Sustainable Business Risk Framework and other tailor-made risk management tools.

-We also maintain a formal process to identify emerging risks called SONAR (“Systematic observation of notions associated with risk”).
-This enables us to spot, at an early stage, newly developing or changing risks that may have an impact on our business, including risks related to environmental, social and governance (ESG) issues.
+We also maintain a formal process to identify emerging risks called SONAR (systematic observation of notions associated with risk).
+This enables us to spot, at an early stage, newly developing or changing risks that may have a significant impact on our business, including risks related to sustainability issues.

 Insights from dialogue with our stakeholders

-Our role as ultimate risk taker in society means that we have an intrinsic interest in maintaining active and ongoing dialogue with our key stakeholders.
-Generally speaking, this dialogue works in both directions: our partners expect us to share our risk expertise, thus helping them – and society at large – to form effective responses.
-In turn, we also benefit from this exchange, because it helps us to sharpen our understanding of key risks, including ESG issues, and to set priorities.
+Our role as ultimate risk-taker in society means that we have an intrinsic interest in maintaining active and ongoing dialogue with our key stakeholders.
+Generally speaking, this dialogue works in both directions: Our partners expect us to share our risk expertise, thus helping them – and society at large – to form effective responses.
+In turn, we also benefit from this exchange because it helps us sharpen our understanding of key risks, including sustainability issues, and to set priorities.

 With regard to such issues, we consider the following groups as our principal stakeholders:

-- Financial community: investors/shareholders, rating agencies, shareholder associations and stock exchanges in addressing sustainability concerns;
+- Financial community: investors/shareholders, rating agencies, shareholder associations, stock exchanges

-When identifying material Corporate Responsibility Topics, we draw both on our internal, embedded risk expertise and the insights we gain from our stakeholder dialogue.
-In addition, we take into account the views of various standard setters on materiality, eg: reporting requirements, materiality definitions by sustainability rating agencies, multilateral discussions such as the UN Sustainable Development Goals (see Review of our Corporate Responsibility Topics), relevant academic research and regulatory developments.
+When identifying our material Sustainability Topics, we draw both on our internal, embedded risk expertise and the insights we gain from our stakeholder dialogue.
+In addition, we take into account the views of various standard-setters on materiality, eg: reporting requirements, materiality definitions by sustainability rating agencies, multilateral discussions such as the UN Sustainable Development Goals (see Group Sustainability Strategy), relevant academic research and regulatory developments.

-- Interviews with key internal decision makers, our sustainability risk stakeholders (eg investor meetings, events at the Centre for Global Dialogue, project and business related interactions) and external experts (academia, NGOs, consulting firms);
+- Exchanges with our sustainability risk stakeholders (eg investor meetings, events at the Centre for Global Dialogue, project- and business-related interactions) and external experts (academia, NGOs, consulting firms)

-- List of material topics finalised by Group Sustainability Risk unit;
+- Revised list of material topics finalised by Group Sustainability Risk unit, based on Group Sustainability Strategy and former list of material topics